bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-bitcode-abi.rst

 * *inherent*
 * Is the return value of a ``bitcast`` instruction.
 * Is the return value of a ``inttoptr`` instruction.

-Note: the size of a pointer in PNaCl is 32 bits.

 Undefined Values
 ----------------